actors#

 • affine (array) – optional 4x4 transformation array from native coordinates to world coordinates.

-• B (ndarray (n_coeffs, n_vertices)) – Optional SH to SF matrix for projecting odfs given in SH coefficents on the sphere.
+• B (ndarray (n_coeffs, n_vertices)) – Optional SH to SF matrix for projecting odfs given in SH coefficients on the sphere.
 If None, then the input is assumed to be expressed in SF coefficients.

 __init__(odfs, vertices, faces, indices, scale, norm, radial_scale, shape, global_cm, colormap, opacity, affine=None, B=None)[source]#